Micropatrology and My Interest in Navassa

 My Own Interest in Navassa

 I decided to post this website on Navassa in the spring of 1996.
-Since then, I have provided some research support to the scientists who have visited Navassa, and I answer inquiries from the general public.
+Since then, I have provided some research support to scientists who have visited Navassa, and I have answered inquiries from the general public.

-Navassa has the potential to serve as a valuable baseline for environmental research in the region.
+Navassa has the potential to serve as a valuable baseline for environmental research and restoration in the region.
 The island's Caribbean environment is unique, having survived the twentieth century undamaged.
-It can help scientists in efforts to assess and restore damaged ecologies in the larger region.
-But there is evidence now that the island's waters are being fished for food and that its marine life is in danger.
+But industrial fishing in the area and the effects of climate change on the coral reef may damage the island's ecology.

-Unlike other remote U.S. islands, Navassa is in a very tense part of the world.
+Unlike other remote U.S. islands, Navassa is also in a tense part of the world.
 The island is ninety miles south of Cuba and lies on the principal smuggling route for narcotics into Florida.
-The U.S. reassertion of interest in the island since 1998 has provoked criticism in the Haitian Senate and in the Haitian press.
-Haiti's topography is in a spiral of deforestation and erosion and the country cannot feed itself.
-Its population will increase by fifty percent in the next two decades.
-Navassa could become a catalyst for nationalism if conditions in Haiti deteriorate.
+The U.S. reassertion of interest in the island in 1998 provoked criticism in Haiti, which has always considered the territory its own.

 Back to Navassa Page